How Much Do Food Trucks Make? Revenue & Profit Guide for 2026

 By paying close attention to your sales figures and profit margins from the start, you’ll spot what sells best, tweak your menu prices, and keep costs under control.
 Over time, that focus on clear numbers positions you for healthier growth and the opportunity to add more trucks or pop-ups in new neighborhoods.

 So, what do the numbers actually look like?
-Let’s break down what Canadian food truck owners are earning in 2025 and how those figures come together.
+Let’s break down what Canadian food truck owners are earning in 2026 and how those figures come together.

-How Much Do Food Trucks Make?
+How Much Do Food Trucks Make in 2026?

 If you’re wondering how much food trucks in Canada really make, here’s a simple breakdown of what you can expect to earn, what it costs to get started, and how the money adds up over time: